Orange you glad you’re reading this?

 This honey maple granola recipe with pumpkin seeds makes a wholesome, crunchy breakfast that is light yet substantial.

 This easy homemade pumpkin butter recipe makes a wonderfully sweet spread.
 Made with a simple can of pumpkin, spices, and brown sugar, this pumpkin butter tastes just like pumpkin pie — but without the work.
+Spread on bread, or use as a condiment on a fall charcuterie board.

 What are your favorite pumpkin or winter squash recipes?
 Share below!